cmu-sei/threat-hunting-games/README.md

 The --local flag is used if you are running the tests on a local system rather than within the threat-hunting-games container. \
 The --test flag is used if you are running test cases thus the simulation files are not saved.
+#### As a note currently the final 3 tests fail due to being unable to successfully remove machines from GHOSTS.
+Working on a fix for this issue actively*